 As Readers we will: –

-- Practise reading words which are real and pretend.
+- Practise reading real and non-real words.

 As Writers we will:-

 - start to create a non-fiction book comparing the seaside in Felixstowe now to the seaside today.

 - Use our Legends of Literacy to identify and use verbs, nouns, adjectives and adverbs and use them in our non-fiction books.

 - Continue to practise our Common Exception Words.

 - Continue to practice our cursive handwriting.